Which Plants Can I Grow In San Jose?

 Which Plants Are Native to San Jose?

-By using native plants in your garden, you're playing a key and beneficial role in the local ecosystem in several ways.
+By using native plants in your garden in San Jose, you're playing a key and beneficial role in the local ecosystem in several ways.
 First, a wide variety of birds and pollinating insects all depend on these plants for reliable food sources and habitats.
 Also, you're helping prevent soil erosion by using plants uniquely suited to preserving the landscape with their adapted roots.
 What's more, it all serves to maintain the biodiversity of the local and extended region.
 If you can help any endangered plant variants by planting them, you'll be solidifying a healthy ecosystem for years to come!
 Be sure to check your area's specific weather and soil conditions before planting to see which plants might work best for you.
 You're best resource is your local nursery, so if you are looking for suggestions, that is your number one place!
 Here are a few ideas to get you started:

 Coast Live Oak (Quercus agrifolia): Capable of providing excellent shade and greenery, these trees were once abundant in the California area.
 Help restore them to the habitat by growing a few of your own!

-Chaparral Yucca (Hesperoyucca whipplei): Another California native, this plant bears beautiful white flowers that bloom at the end of its lifecycle.
+Chaparral Yucca (Hesperoyucca whipplei): Another California native, this San Jose plant bears beautiful white flowers that bloom at the end of its lifecycle.
 This plant is also a crucial food source for the yucca moth, one of the only pollinators that can help create new Yucca plants.

 Desert Fairy Duster (Calliandra eriophylla): These lovely plants bloom most of the year, if not for its entirety in the right conditions!
 Almost alien in appearance, its flowers are made of spiky stamens resembling vibrant puffs!